Gilligan’s Island Transcript

 Do come in.

-Gilligan scrambles to open the door and go in.
+Gilligan scrambles to open the door and go inside.

 INT.
 HOWELLS HUT - NIGHT